Bandeirainveste/bandeirainveste.github.io/index.md

 ## About Me

 Hi, I'm Sarah.
-I lead the research org at [Flashbots](https://www.flashbots.net/), where I've been since 2022.
+I have been leading or supporting highly technical research teams for seven years.
+I lead the research org at [Flashbots](https://www.flashbots.net/), where I've been since 2022 — I was hired to do research ops and still do the operational work alongside managing the team.
 Flashbots is an R&D organization founded to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV is the value extractable by any agent when a privileged actor holds ordering rights over a system in which participants compete for a scarce opportunity.
 I manage a multidisciplinary research team spanning economics, mechanism design, distributed systems, cryptography, and open-source development to work on problems relevant to Ethereum.
 You can learn about our work in progress in the